KM1604/KM1604/README.md

-- I’m interested in database management, Azure SQL Database, Python, Power BI, DAX, and Oxford Commas.
+- I’m interested in data collection and organization, SQL, Python, Power BI/DAX, and Oxford Commas.
-- I’m currently diving into Azure SQL DB management in its various simple iterations.
 - I'm looking to find ways to streamline my own workflows as a one-man-show at a smaller nonprofit.

 <!---